magurh/mathematica_intro_course/README.md

 This repository contains a series of notebooks based on Philip Candelas' introductory course on Mathematica: "Symbolic, Numerical and Graphical Scientific computing".
 This course was available as part of a few Masters' programmes in the Mathematical Institute, University of Oxford.

 The notebooks are based on the 2019 version of the course and I provide my own solutions to the homework assessments.
-Note that the 4th problem sheet was a purely graphical task.
-(The task is explained within my solution.)
+Problem Sheets 1 to 3 contain various exercises and research problems from the late 90's in the area of Calabi-Yau manifolds.
+While the reader might not be interested in the topic, these problems provide great use-cases for the analytical power of Mathemaitca.
+The 4th problem sheet is a purely graphical task, being explained within my solution.

 <p align="center">